ChrisCummins/pip-db/Documentation/Log.md

 ### Sunday 17th

 Began implementing MySQL backend in library file `db.php`.
+This will involve a set of wrapper functions around the `mysql_` PHP API.

+### Monday 18th

+Began implementing a user accounts back end.
+Unlike the previous FYP, this will store only salted hashes of a user's password, rather than plain-text original passwords.
+I will use PHP's blowfish algorithm for the cryptography functionality, being stronger than standard non-cryptographic hashing algorithms, like MD5 etc.

 ### Tuesday 19th